 #9 - Sitting with Ourselves During the Covid-19 Crisis (Psychotherapist Jill Bajorek)

 Today is the new normal for a while, I guess.
-Amidst the spread of the virus COVID-19, I, like many people across the world, are sheltered in.
-To think that three weeks ago seems like three years ago….definitely another reality.
-We are all adapting and find new ways to connect with each other and trying to stay stimulated.
-Many of our jobs have been threatened, and some have directly been impacted by the illness, including our incredible medical professionals and service workers on the front line.
+Amidst the spread of the virus COVID-19, I, like many people across the world, am sheltered in.
+To think that three weeks ago feels like three years ago… definitely another reality.
+We are all adapting, finding new ways to connect, and trying to stay stimulated.
+Many of our jobs have been threatened, and some have been directly impacted by the illness, including our incredible medical professionals and service workers on the front line.
 Of course, the fatalities have grown, and more and more families are feeling the infliction of this pandemic.

 Specifically, we examine the fears behind the hoarding of toilet paper, how we are handling our mental and emotional selves day-to-day, the effects of toxic positivity, and finding our identity again during a time of crisis.